 Ayvalik Aegean Coast, Turkey Travel Guide

 Autumn (September-October) brings mild to warm temperatures, generally falling between 20-30°C (68-86°F).
 Precipitation stays low.
 Humidity also stays low, creating comfortable conditions.
-The sea remains warm enough for swimming into October.
+The sea remains warm enough for bathing into October.
 Winter (November-March) is cool and wet, with temperatures from 5-15°C (41-59°F).
 Precipitation is moderate to high, and humidity rises.
 Winter days can also feature crisp, sunny periods.

-The "meltemi" winds are a famous feature, typically blowing from the north, providing a cooling effect during the hot summer months.
+The "meltemi" winds are a prominent feature, typically blowing from the north, providing a cooling effect during the hot summer months.
 These winds are generally a welcome relief from the heat but can create choppier waters for sea excursions.

 Warm weather, bustling atmosphere